List of Homestuck characters: Beta Kids

-Alpha kids
+Alpha Kids

 Jane Crocker is the heiress to the Betty Crocker fortune, and she is the symbolic leader of the four alpha kids.
-She wields a weapon similar to a pitchfork that vacillates between a pronged or spoon-like head depending on the Betty Crocker branding at the time (strife specibus Forkkind or Spoonkind).
-Crocker's classpect is the Maid of Life.
+She wields a weapon similar to a pitchfork that vacillates between a pronged or spoon-like head depending on the Betty Crocker branding at the time.
+Her genetic son is, due to the "Paradox Clone" phenomenon, actually her grandfather and an alternate version of John Egbert, whose sister was Jake English's grandmother, Jade.
+Crocker is also depicted as having a romantic interest in Jake English.

 One of the last two humans on a future post-apocalyptic Earth (along with Dirk Strider), Roxy Lalonde lives by herself and is known to frequently drink.
-Her classpect is the Rogue of Void.